 Karen joined the Community Foundation in 2011 and supports AAACF's President & CEO in an administrative capacity.
 Before joining AAACF, Karen's nonprofit experience included working as a church administrator and at a low-income, multi-family housing community.
 She also volunteers for a number of local organizations including: Growing Hope and as the Coordinator for the Volunteer Corps of the Ypsilanti Police Department.
 Karen spent her early childhood in Ann Arbor, before moving with her family to a suburb of Milwaukee, Wisconsin.
 She earned a Bachelor of Arts degree in French from the University of Wisconsin-Milwaukee.
 Karen returned to Ann Arbor in 1991 for professional reasons sharing: “I have always considered Ann Arbor home and a place I wanted to come back to.”
 Asked what she appreciates the most about working at AAACF, Karen explained: “I really appreciate AAACF's wide reach in the community and the important role it plays in supporting a number of nonprofit organizations and causes.”

 Jillian joined the Community Foundation in 2012.
-As AAACF's Program Officer, she manages AAACF’s general and targeted grantmaking programs - working with local nonprofits and the various advisory committees that evaluate grant applications.
-Jillian also oversees AAACF’s scholarship program.
+As the Director of Community Investment, Jillian manages and oversees all activities related to AAACF’s investments in our local community: grant programs, community initiatives and partnerships, scholarships, and the Youth Council program.
+In overseeing AAACF's general and targeted grantmaking programs, Jillian works with local nonprofits and the various advisory committees that evaluate grant applications.

 Sue joined the Community Foundation in 2009, and is responsible for AAACF's online and print communications.
 She also serves on the Council of Michigan Foundations' Communications Advisory Council.
-Sue holds a BA in Economics from Trinity College and an MBA with an emphasis in marketing from U of M's Ross School of Business.
+Sue holds a Bachelor of Arts in Economics from Trinity College and an MBA with Highest Distinction from the University of Michigan's Ross School of Business.
 Prior to joining the Community Foundation, Sue served as Ozone House's Development Director, and has professional experience in consulting, marketing, and program development and management.
 As a volunteer, she has served in leadership positions to support her children's schools and a number of local community boards: Greenhills School, Angell Elementary School, University of Michigan Museum of Art, Junior League of Ann Arbor, and the Thrift Shop Association.
 Her favorite part of working at the Community Foundation beyond Bank of Ann Arbor's summer ice cream delivery and waking up to an early morning email from Connie Dunlap is "connecting with local nonprofits to help share their stories and all the good work AAACF supports."

 Katie joined AAACF in August 2013 and plays an important role in supporting a variety of office functions from gift processing, grantmaking, development, and accounts payable to projects focused on data systems and web work.
 Katie recently graduated from the University of Michigan with two degrees - a BA in Organizational Studies and a BMA (Bachelor of Musical Arts) in Violin Performance - earning academic honors.
 Most recently, Katie worked as a Dobson Intern at the Glacier Hills Foundation supporting activities surrounding Glacier Hills' 40th anniversary celebration.